LeoVanRensburg/swe-3313-fall-2025-team-07/requirements/README.md

 *   **Priority:** Must Have
 *   **Estimated Effort:** 1 day
 *   **Type:** Functional
 *   **Description:** The system must display all available inventory items sorted by price from highest to lowest.
+Each item listing represents a unique, single-quantity item.
 Each item must show its name, price (formatted with $ sign, commas for thousands separators, and two decimal points), brief description, and at least one picture.
 Items that have been sold must not appear in the list.

 **T7S-8: Search the inventory**
 *   **Priority:** Must Have